 There’s not a great deal happening esports-wise Centrally, with Illinois and Wisconsin the only states advertising jobs on a semi-regular basis.

-If you can’t relocate to the West Coast or if you’re based outside of the US altogether then fear not, because Remote Working could be how you get into esports.
+If you can’t relocate to the West Coast or if you’re based outside of the US altogether then fear not, because Remote Working could be how you choose to get into esports.

 It’s 2018 and the world is still shrinking at an incredible pace, so whether it’s running a social media account, casting competitive matches, or even being a tournament referee, there are companies who will be more than happy to hire you without forcing you to work from their office.

 HitmarkerJobs.com is based in the UK, you know?
 People often think we’re from LA or San Fran, but oh no, we’re fresh out of Newcastle and hope to provide more and more jobs in esports to people in the future!
 However, if you’re UK-based then London is definitely the place to be right now (shock horror).
 Leaders of the esports movement in the UK like Gfinity and FACEIT are stationed in London, so these companies could be your avenue to getting a job in esports if you're in the capital.